AntonioAPDL/antonio-aguirre.github.io/README.md

   - ignores generated data-only changes so GitHub Actions does not spend build time on non-site edits
   - catches site-build regressions in GitHub Actions before Netlify production publishes stale pages

 Netlify is protected by `scripts/netlify-ignore-build.sh`, wired through `netlify.toml`.
 The script skips production builds when the only changed files are generated data artifacts.
-Website code/content/CV changes still build normally.
+Website code/content/CV changes still build normally, including cacheless builds where Netlify reports the cached and current commit as the same revision.

 Required repository secrets for ERA5 updates: